Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation

 As shown in Table~\ref{tbl:results}, the AudioSet baseline trained for 3.7M steps is quite strong, achieving better scores on FUSS compared to the YFCC100m $M=4$ model trained for 1.3M steps.
 Sparsity regularization alone improves 1S at a cost of almost 1 dB MSi.
 The best classification loss setting improves 1S significantly, with minimal degradation in MSi and scores well on other tasks, indicating its ability to reduce over-separation.
-Our best results from AudioSet training are produced with a combination of the classifier soft-OR and cosine similarity losses, and sparsity regularization (bottom row).
+Our best results from AudioSet training are produced by combining the classifier soft-OR and cosine similarity losses and sparsity regularization (bottom row).

 Finally, note the improved performance on speech tasks using AudioSet models, despite being trained on unmatched data without source-level supervision.
-In particular, the baseline MSi on Libri2Mix speech separation (13.4 dB) comes surprisingly close to a fully supervised model trained only on matched data (16 dB) \cite{cosentino2020librimix}.
-This reflects the fact that about half of AudioSet clips contain speech in some form \cite{AudioSet}.
+In particular, baseline MSi on Libri2Mix speech separation (13.4 dB) comes surprisingly close to a fully supervised model trained only on matched data (16 dB) \cite{cosentino2020librimix}.
+This reflects the fact that about half of AudioSet clips contain speech \cite{AudioSet}.